taitulism/Bootstruct/README.md

 verbs
 -----
-`verbs` is a reserved entry name but it doesn't stand for a method like the others. `verbs` acts only as a namespace folder (always a folder) to hold the different verb files.
+`verbs` is a reserved entry name but it doesn't stand for a method like the others. `verbs` acts only as a namespace entry to hold the different verb files.

 Using all verb types and having multiple sub-controllers/methods can hurt your eyes:
 ```